top of page

 • Confirmation of treatment effectiveness in real time

-In the case demonstrated, extensive purulent material was successfully removed from the caudal and rostral maxillary using endoscopic guidance, something that would be nearly impossible with conventional methods alone.
+In a recent case, extensive purulent material was successfully removed from the caudal and rostral maxillary using endoscopic guidance.
+This would be nearly impossible with conventional methods alone.

 Radiographic Improvement Without Surgical Trauma

 Pre-operative radiographs in chronic sinusitis cases often show diffuse soft-tissue opacity where air should be present.
-Following endoscopically guided sinus lavage, post-procedure radiographs reveal marked improvement, with darker, air-filled areas returning - despite some remaining fluid from the lavage itself.
+Following endoscopically guided sinus lavage, post-procedure radiographs reveal marked improvement.
+Darker, air-filled areas return, despite some remaining fluid from the lavage itself.

 The key benefit?